-The result of the analysis is the bifurcation diagram with $T{max}$ versus $f_1$ shown in Fig. 8.
+The result of the analysis is the bifurcation diagram with T{max} versus f_1 shown in Fig. 8.
 Interestingly, it brings out the strengths and weakness of the numerical tool.
 Regarding the former, the simulator predicts a resonance of the structure similar to the one observed in the experimental data.
-However, the maximum tension in the simulator raises for driving frequencies above around 9 Hz, whereas in the experiment an enhancement of the tension was detected for lower frequencies (above 3.5 Hz).
+However, the maximum tension in the simulator rises for driving frequencies above around 9 Hz, whereas in the experiment an enhancement of the tension was detected for lower frequencies (above 3.5 Hz).
 The inset of Fig. 8 shows the evolution of the tension at s = 0 for $f_1 = 10$ Hz in the long term (after the transient has died out).
-Similarly to the experimental results obtained for low frequencies, the tension oscillates regularly and at a frequency close to $f_1$ .
-However, unlike the experimental data, the amplitude of the oscillations in the tension are small (a few newtons),

-- 395 whereas in the experiment they were in the order of tens of newtons.
-We also mention that the actual version of the simulator assumes that every cross-section of the helix is unshearable.
+Similarly to the experimental results obtained for low frequencies, the tension oscillates regularly and at a frequency close to f_1 .
+However, unlike the experimental data, the amplitude of the oscillations in the tension are small (a few newtons), whereas in the experiment they were of the order of tens of newtons.
+We also mention that the actual version of the simulator assumes that every cross section of the helix is unshearable.
 Therefore, the simulator cannot be used to predict the collapse of the helix.
-In fact, and taking into account that the maximum tension in the experiment was about 200 N, it is likely that in the experiment we only observed the initial rise of the resonance curve shown in Fig. 8.
-For a tension about 200 N, the driving frequency is about 11 Hz in Fig. 8. - Therefore, we conclude that the numerical tool is able to capture correctly some interesting phenomena and it can be used to predict them qualitatively.
+In fact, taking into account that the maximum tension in the experiment was about 200 N, it is likely that in the experiment we only observed the initial rise of the resonance curve shown in Fig. 8.
+For a tension of about 200 N, the driving frequency is about 11 Hz in Fig. 8.

+Therefore, we conclude that the numerical tool is able to capture some interesting phenomena correctly, and it can be used to predict them qualitatively.
 However, if the interest is in getting quantitative values, then it should be used carefully.
 This conclusion is reasonable because the simulator relies on a set of simplifying hypotheses and also needs to be fed with inputs that have a certain level of uncertainty.
-As shown by the results of the experimental characterization of the structure in Sec.
-4, the bending and torsional stiffness of the tensegrity structure are difficult to model.
-They depend on the tension and, in the - 405 case of torsional stiffness, it presents hysteresis.
+As shown by the results of the experimental characterization of the structure in Sect.
+4, the bending and torsional stiffness of the tensegrity structure is difficult to model.
+The stiffness depends on the tension and, in the case of torsional stiffness, it presents hysteresis.
 Since such hysteresis was found in the experiments, the results of this work open the question on how to incorporate such a phenomenon into the structural model.
 Theoretical models based on additional ordinary differential equations and artificial neural networks to fit complex hysteretic behaviors are two potential approaches.
-Interestingly, the former has been recently used in AWE to model the dynamic stall (Castro-Fernandez et al., Submitted), which is another hysteretic phenomenon but in this case on unsteady aerodynamics.
-Another important topic is the modelling of the - 410 damping in the system, which could be improved in future work.
-The aerodynamic drag, already considered in the model, dissipates energy but there are other mechanisms that may also be included.
+Interestingly, the former has recently been used in AWE to model the dynamic stall (Castro-Fernandez et al., 2024), which is another hysteretic phenomenon but in this case on unsteady aerodynamics.
+Another important topic is the modeling of the damping in the system, which could be improved in future work.
+The aerodynamic drag, already considered in the model, dissipates energy, but there are other mechanisms that may also be included.
 An example is the friction between elements of the tensegrity structure, which can affect the response of the system shown in Fig. 8.
 Consequently, the predictive capability of simulations is limited.
-Nonetheless, each simulation for a given $f_1$ has a relatively low computational cost (around 1 minute).
-This opens the possibility to make analysis varying the physical parameters that are difficult to estimate, and tune them in the - 415 simulator for reproducing the experimental results quantitatively.
+Nonetheless, each simulation for a given f_1 has a relatively low computational cost (around 1 min).
+This opens the possibility to perform analysis varying the physical parameters that are difficult to estimate and tune them in the simulator to reproduce the experimental results quantitatively.